carolxgl/TreeLibrary/index.md

 ## Welcome to the Rengerpark tree library
+The Rengerspark was open to the public in 1908, and was part of a land donated by mr. W.J. van Welderen baron Rengers, former mayor (1877-1883) of Leeuwarden and his wife, and layout according to the design proposed by H. Copijn.

-The Rengerspark was created in xxxx as part of xxx.
-Its inhabitants are mostly trees, shrubs and birds, that coexist as a living library of trees coming from all continents!
-We invite you to rediscover the park and learn more about its amazing secrets and treeasures!
+The inhabitants of the park are mostly trees, shrubs and birds, that coexist as a living library of trees from all over the world!
+We invite you to rediscover the park and learn more about its amazing secrets and TREEasures!

 ![MapPark](https://raw.githubusercontent.com/carolxgl/TreeLibrary/gh-pages/images/mappark.png)